-- To further investigate the production of water vapour from methane in the stratosphere a time series has been derived by adding the water vapour VMR anomalies to two times the methane VMR anomalies.
-As mentioned above this combination, referred to as potential water (Nassar et al., 2005), is assumed to be conserved if water vapour is solely produced from methane oxidation, and temporal variations of this quantity indicate changes in transport or additional sources and sinks.
-The result is displayed in Fig. 10. - Below about 20 km the biennial structure of the QBO is visible.
+To further investigate the temporal variabilities a time series has been derived by adding to the water vapour VMR anomalies two times the methane anomalies.
+As mentioned above this combination, referred to as potential water (Nassar et al., 2005), is assumed to be conserved if water vapour is solely produced from methane oxidation, and temporal variations of this quantity can be related to changes in transport or additional sources and sinks.
+The result is displayed in Fig. 9.

+Below about 20 km the bi-annual structure of the QBO is visible.
 After about 2010 there seems to be an additional increase of potential water, which is transported upwards.
-From the methane and water vapour time series shown in Fig. 8 it is evident that most of these changes are due to changing water vapour VMRs.
-The negative values in the second half of 2009 are associated with the Sarychev eruption, as explained before.
+From the methane and water vapour time series shown in Fig. 7 it is evident that most of these changes are due to changing water vapour VMRs.
+The negative values in the second half of 2009 are related to the Sarychev eruption, as explained before.